collective/collective_firebase/README.md

 #### Data creation

 There is no need to create any data in Firebase as the data will be created on the first client write.

+## Using the UI from Plone ##

+If the user who is logged in is allowed to use the service, a `Notification` menu appears in the user menu (upper right corner).
+Selecting `Notifications` will open a popup where the user can

+- read her existing notifications

+- enter tasks (notifications) for herself

+- acknowledge (delete) the listed notifications.

+- Edit her own tasks (notifications) by simply clicking into it.

+The notifications that are entered by the user are displayed in a different color from the notifications sent by a console script.

+## Using the example console scripts ##

+XXX